That Girl Cooks Healthy

 • Use the amount of scotch bonnet you need, the raw heat is in the membrane and by using a whole scotch bonnet means you won't get any heat just flavour.

-• Cumin is quite a pungent spice which is why I only use ½ tsp, if you are familiar with the taste of cumin and don't need like it then simply skip tempering the spice.
+• Cumin is quite a pungent spice which is why I only use ½ tsp, if you are familiar with the taste of cumin and don't like it then simply skip tempering the spice.

-• Make sure the chickpeas are canned or cooked already, see the recipe post on how to cook your dried chickpeas a head of time.
+• Make sure the chickpeas are canned or cooked already, see the recipe post on how to cook your dried chickpeas ahead of time.

-• If you are not using dried chickpeas grab 2 cans of chickpeas in water (not salt) drain off the water.
+• If you are not using dried chickpeas grab 2 cans of chickpeas in water (not salt) and drain off the water.

 • This meal is freezer friendly so freeze down any leftovers.